Age and health concerns about Donald Trump: 2025

 In July 2025, Karoline Leavitt, the White House press secretary, stated that Trump had been diagnosed with chronic venous insufficiency.
-Trump's physician, Dr. Barbabella, wrote in a statement that bruising on Trump's right hand was attributed to his use of aspirin and frequent hand-shaking.
+Trump's physician, Barbabella, wrote in a statement that bruising on Trump's right hand was attributed to his use of aspirin and frequent hand-shaking.
 It was later noted, however, that vascular tests confirmed that Trump in fact had swelling in his legs at the time of his diagnosis.

-Large bruises continued to appear on Trump's hands in August 2025.
+Large bruises continued to appear on Trump's hands in August through December of 2025 and in 2026.

 On August 27, 2025, Vice President JD Vance stated that he was ready to become president; this led to speculation that Trump was seriously ill or dead.
 That day, he was seen leaving for golf, but a photo which Trump shared of himself on August 31 was determined to have potentially been taken on August 23, fueling further speculation of continuing health concerns.
 Increased discussion about his mental health occurred in August.
 A photograph of Trump leaving the White House on September 1 confirmed he was still alive, but led to more speculation about his health due to seeming changes in his appearance.
 Theories alleging that Trump suffered an ischemic stroke grew following the photos' release; Trump disputed suggestions that he suffered ill health, asserting that he "never felt better in [his] life" in an all-caps Truth Social post.
 On September 11, during a 9/11 commemoration at the Pentagon, the right side of Trump's face was said to droop down heavily, once again sparking concerns of a stroke.

 We have a great group of people, which they don't.
 They have Jasmine Crockett — a low IQ person.
 They have, uh...
 AOC is low IQ.
 You give her an IQ test... have her pass the exams I decided to take when I was at Walter Reed.
 I took...
 Those are very hard, uh...
 They're really aptitude test, I guess, in a certain way, but they're cognitive tests.
 Let AOC go against Trump.
 Let Jasmine go against Trump.
 I don't think Jasmine...
 The first couple questions are easy — a tiger, an elephant, a giraffe, you know.
 (Note: The standard MoCA asks the examinee to identify a lion, a rhinoceros, and a camel.)
 When you get up to five or six, and then when you get up to ten, and twenty, and twenty-five — they couldn't come close to answering any of those questions."